Page updated Dec 7, 2023

 The Construct Hub is a community-driven catalog of reusable infrastructure components.
 It is a place for developers to discover and share reusable patterns for AWS CDK, maintained by AWS.

-These resources can be leveraged to create custom CDK constructs that can be used in your Amplify project.
+You can use these resources to create custom CDK constructs that can be used in your Amplify app.